 “Girls To the Front!”: A Riot Grrrl Retrospective

-By Lauren GradyAs economic uncertainty and social unrest brought about the death of disco, a new genre of music was on the rise.
+By Lauren GradyAs economic uncertainty and social unrest brought about the death of disco, a new genre of music began to take its place.
 A byproduct of 60s and 70s counterculture, punk music was a gritty, stark contrast to the polished and peppy music of the discotheque.
-Originally dominated by bands such as the Sex Pistols, The Ramones, and The Clash, punk morphed throughout the 80s and 90s into the post-punk, new wave sound of bands like Joy Division and New Order to the sludgy grunge of Nirvana and Alice in Chains.
-While these bands undoubtedly defined their respective eras, shaping punk and rock into what it is today, one glaring commonality was shared between all of them: there were no women.
+Originally dominated by bands such as the Sex Pistols, The Ramones, and The Clash, punk later morphed throughout the 80s and 90s into the post-punk, new wave sound of bands like Joy Division and New Order to the sludgy grunge of Nirvana and Alice in Chains.
+While these bands undoubtedly defined their respective eras, shaping punk and rock into what it is today, one glaring commonality was shared between them: there were almost no women.

-Punk and alternative rock shows were dominated largely by white, heterosexual male audiences.
-Often exclusionary and aggressive in nature, these shows were unwelcoming to women and LGBTQ+ people.
-Though there were some exceptions, like Siouxsie Sioux and the Banshees, or Joan Jett and the Blackhearts, most punk artists were men.
+Punk and alternative rock shows were dominated largely by white, heterosexual male audiences and bands.
+Often exclusionary and aggressive in nature, these shows were unwelcoming to women, LGBTQ+ people, and people of color.
+Though there were some exceptions, like Siouxsie Sioux and the Banshees, Patti Smith, or The Runaways, most punk artists were white men.

 Bikini Kill performing in Olympia Washington in 1991 (Image credit: Jonathan Charles/Wikimedia Commons).